sunjidanisha/Dmoney-REST-API-with-Newman-report/README.md

 2.Open the project in any code editor or command shell.

 ## Technology Used
--Postman: Download and install Postman if you haven't already.
+1.Postman: Download and install Postman if you haven't already.
--Newman
+2.Newman

 ## Test Case Writing